HoldenRiot/postman-api-training/Week_1.md

 # Week 1
-## Goal
+## Objective
-- The goal of this session is to better understand how data moves from the Database to the UI.
+- Better understand how data moves from the Database to the UI.
 Data goes from the Database -> API -> Angular(Or tech stack being used) -> Web Browser -> UI

 # Terms & Definitions